MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-identity-overview.md

 ## Azure AD Graph

-Microsoft Azure has announced the deprecation of Azure AD Graph on June 30, 2020, and its retirement date of June 30, 2022.
+Microsoft Azure has announced the deprecation of Azure AD Graph on June 30, 2020, and its retirement date of June 30, 2023.
 Microsoft has informed customers via email about [this change](/graph/migrate-azure-ad-graph-faq).
+For more information, see the Azure AD Graph [Retirement and Powershell Module Deprecation](https://techcommunity.microsoft.com/t5/microsoft-entra-azure-ad-blog/important-azure-ad-graph-retirement-and-powershell-module/ba-p/3848270) blog.

 The following section describes how this deprecation affects Azure Stack Hub.

-The Azure Stack Hub team is working closely with the Azure Graph team to ensure your systems continue to work beyond June 30, 2022 if necessary, to ensure a smooth transition.
+The Azure Stack Hub team is working closely with the Azure Graph team to ensure your systems continue to work beyond June 30, 2023 if necessary, to ensure a smooth transition.
 The most important action is to ensure you are compliant with the Azure Stack Hub servicing policy.
 Customers will receive an alert in the administrator portal of Azure Stack Hub and will be required to update the home directory and all onboarded guest directories.

 The majority of the migration itself will be done by the integrated system update experience; there will be a manual step required by customers to grant new permissions to those applications, which will require global administrator permissions in each Azure AD directory used with your Azure Stack Hub environments.
 After the update package with these changes finishes installing, an alert will be raised in the admin portal directing you to complete this step using our multi-tenancy UI or PowerShell scripts (this is the same operation you perform when onboarding additional directories or resource providers; [more information can be found here](enable-multitenancy.md).)